-This can be customised by providing an implicit instance of tapir.server.DecodeFailureHandler, which basing on the request, failing input and failure description can decide, whether to return a "no match", an endpoint-specific error value, or a specific response.
+This can be customised by providing an implicit instance of tapir.server.DecodeFailureHandler, which basing on the request, failing input and failure description can decide, whether to return a "no match" or a specific response.

 Only the first failure is passed to the DecodeFailureHandler.
 Inputs are decoded in the following order: method, path, query, header, body.